deltachat/deltachat-pages/en/help.md

 In this group chat all messages will be end-to-end encrypted even if the direct chat between you two has a
 ["… sent a message from another device"](#nocryptanymore) warning.

-### How do disappearing messages work?

-You can turn on "disappearing messages" in the settings of a chat, at the top right of the chat window, by selecting a time span between 30 seconds and 5 weeks.

-Until the setting is turned off again, each chat member's Delta Chat app takes care of deleting the messages after the selected time span.
-The time span begins when the receiver's Delta Chat app first sees the message.
-The messages are deleted
-both in each email account on the server, and in the app itself.

-Note that you can rely on disappearing messages only as long as you trust your chat partners;
-malicious chat partners can screenshot or otherwise save a message before it is deleted.

-Apart from that,
-if one chat partner uninstalls Delta Chat, the messages will not get deleted from their device nor their email account.
-They will most likely also not be decryptable anymore (as long as they were encrypted in the first place).

 ### How can I ensure message end-to-end encryption and deletion?